In September 2017, Microsoft released some long-awaited news regarding the future of popular ERP software suite Microsoft Dynamics NAV.

 Microsoft Dynamics NAV 2018, now planned for release in December 2017, will be the latest “traditional”, on-premises Dynamics NAV version.

-Then, in spring 2018, Microsoft will release Microsoft Dynamics 365 “Tenerife”, a next-generation solution that is slated to be the successor to both Dynamics NAV and Dynamics 365 for Finance and Operations, Business Edition.
-“Tenerife” (a temporary code name) will offer the possibility of deployments both on-premises and in the cloud.
-To begin with, Tenerife will be available in 14 across Europe and North America, namely Canada, the USA, the UK, Denmark, Sweden, Finland, the Netherlands, Germany, Spain, Italy, France, Austria, Switzerland and Belgium.
+Then, in spring 2018, Microsoft will release Microsoft Dynamics 365 Business Central (formerly Microsoft Dynamics 365 “Tenerife”), a next-generation solution that is slated to be the successor to both Dynamics NAV and Dynamics 365 for Finance and Operations, Business Edition.
+Dynamics 365 Business Central will offer the possibility of deployments both on-premises and in the cloud.
+To begin with, Dynamics 365 Business Central will be available in 14 across Europe and North America, namely Canada, the USA, the UK, Denmark, Sweden, Finland, the Netherlands, Germany, Spain, Italy, France, Austria, Switzerland and Belgium.
 Other geographies will follow.

 Dynamics NAV is not new to the cloud: the system has been running in a multi-tenant environment on Azure since the release of NAV 2013 R2 in 2013.
-At the same time, Tenerife promises a different kind of user experience.
+At the same time, Dynamics 365 Business Central promises a different kind of user experience.

 Going forward, Dynamics 365 will become the platform of choice for future versions of NAV, replacing traditional on-premises-only versions.